manifesto-ai/taskflow/README.md

 1. **Separation of Concerns**: Each LLM focuses on a single task, improving accuracy
 2. **Better Responses**: Response Generator has access to actual execution results
 3. **Simpler Prompts**: Each prompt is shorter and more focused
-4. **Improved QueryTasks**: 2nd LLM can answer questions with full context of what happened

 ### Data Flow